dcSpark/carp/README.md

 - `cargo migrate down`
 - `cargo migrate help`

-### Web Server
+### Running

-Once you've built and run the project, you can of course run any SQL query you want.
+`cargo run` will start oura-postgres-sink.

+You may also be interested in:
-However, if you want some queries useful for light wallets and similar applications, you can check out the `webserver` folder.
+1. The [webserver](./webserver/) which provides a REST API which is useful for light wallets and similar applications

-## Crates

-- **entity**
-  - contains the SeaORM models
-- **migration**
-  - contains the database migrations
-- **src**
-  - contains the application code
+2. The [generated SQL](./webserver/bin/schema.sql) if you want to run your own queries